-During your first two years of the dual-degree programme at UCD, you will study the normal range of legal subjects that are taken in the BCL.
+During your first two years of the dual-degree programme at UCD, you will study the primary legal subjects that are taken in the BCL.

 These include: Constitutional Law; Contract Law; Tort; Property Law; and Criminal Law.
 In addition, you will study both French public law and French private law.